Anointing of the Sick

 The Sacrament of the Sick finds its origin in Jesus’ ministry amongst the sick.
 Constantly He heals their wounds, opens eyes, and strengthens weak bones.
 The Anointing of the Sick is explicitly described in the Letter of St. James which states “is anyone among you sick?
 He should summon the priests of the church, and they should pray over him and anoint him with oil in the name of the Lord” (James 5:14).

 Near the point of death, the Anointing of the Sick is given with the Last Rites.
 If you or someone you love is near this point, including being under the care of hospice, please call the parish office during business hours.
-If there is an Emergency after business hours, please call 419-937-1137.
+If there is an emergency after business hours, please call 937-419-1137.

-Also the Anointing of the Sick is offered within the context of Mass on First Saturdays: 8:00am at St. Joseph, 9:00am at St. Lawrence (odd months), and 9:00am at Immaculate Conception (even months).
+Also, the Anointing of the Sick is offered within the context of Mass on First Saturdays, which is at 8am at St. John.

 The Anointing of the Sick is also offered during Nursing Home Masses with the following schedule (subject to change):